mmb-irb/chrom_dyn/README.md

 *Outputs generted inside the output folder:*

-"output_pos":
+"output_pos":<br/>

-&emsp; xyz files containing the 3D structures obtained for the fibers (linker DNA + nucleosomes).
+&emsp; xyz files containing the 3D structures obtained for the fibers (linker DNA + nucleosomes).<br/>

-&emsp; They are numbered consecutively as cartnucl_000000_000000.xyz, cartnucl_000000_000001.xyz, ...).
+&emsp; They are numbered consecutively as cartnucl_000000_000000.xyz, cartnucl_000000_000001.xyz, ...).<br/>

-&emsp; Each nucleosome center is represented as a N atom and each base pair center as a C atom.
+&emsp; Each nucleosome center is represented as a N atom and each base pair center as a C atom.<br/>
 &emsp; The structures can be visualized using VMD software.
-To make the nucleosome core visible, do
+To make the nucleosome core visible, do<br/>

-&emsp; &emsp; Representations -> Selected Atoms: name N; Drawing method:VDW; Sphere Scale: 14.
+&emsp; &emsp; Representations -> Selected Atoms: name N; Drawing method:VDW; Sphere Scale: 14.<br/>

-"output_nucl":
+"output_nucl":<br/>

-&emsp; xyz files containing 3D nucleosome configurations for each structure.
+&emsp; xyz files containing 3D nucleosome configurations for each structure.<br/>

-&emsp; Numbered consecutively as nucl_000000_000001.xyz, nucl_000000_000002.xyz, ...).
+&emsp; Numbered consecutively as nucl_000000_000001.xyz, nucl_000000_000002.xyz, ...).<br/>

-&emsp; Each nucleosome center is represented as a N atom.
+&emsp; Each nucleosome center is represented as a N atom.<br/>

 The expected time of execution is approximately 10 seconds per MC iteration on a standard desktop computer.